Skip to content

 The Arithmetic and Logic Unit (ALU) is responsible for performing the computational operations.
 The ALU performs arithmetic (addition and subtraction) and logic (AND, OR, Exclusive-OR, and NOT) operations.
 Results are stored either in registers or in memory.
 An output device performs the Task of displaying the results computed by the microprocessor.
 Some commonly used output devices are cathode ray tube (CRT) displays, light-emitting diode (LED) displays, and printers.
 The last task of controlling the devices is made possible by the microprocessor’s control unit.
 The control unit provides the appropriate control signal for this purpose.

-Memory Structure
+Memory Structure of Microprocessor

 Memory is an essential part of a microprocessor-based system.
 It stores data and instructions in the form of voltage levels or capacitive charges, representing logic ‘0’ and ‘1’.
 A latch is a basic element of memory.
 A block diagram of a latch is shown in the figure below.
 The latch is enabled by providing an appropriate signal at the enable input (EN) of the latch IC.
 If the latch is enabled, it behaves like a transparent latch, meaning that the output will be similar to the input.
 When the latch is disabled, it retains the last available data at the input.
 The stored data is always available at the output.
 To avoid unintended changes to the input and to control the availability of the output, two tristate buffers can be used on the latch.
-This is shown in the figure below.
+This is shown in figure 2.

 Now the data can be stored in a latch by enabling the input buffer and retrieved from the latch by enabling the output buffer.
 The latch shown in the figure below can store only one bit.
 To store more bits, the number of latches may be grouped.
 This is known as a register.
-The figure below shows a simplified block diagram of an 8-bit register with input and output buffers.
+The figure 3 shows a simplified block diagram of an 8-bit register with input and output buffers.

 Eight latches as 8 bit register

-Eight latches as an 8-bit register
+Figure 3: Eight latches as an 8-bit register

 4 x 8 bit register block diagram

-4×8-bit register block diagram
+Figure 4: 4×8-bit register block diagram

 To write to or read from any register, a specific register should be identified or selected.
 This can easily be obtained by using a decoder.
 The figure below shows an example of four registers with a 2-to-4 decoder.
 Two more input lines are required for decoding.
 These are named as address lines.
 If we have eight registers on one chip, we need three address lines; if we have 16 registers, we need four address lines.